irene2mana-T3A2-2023/SakuraPantryServer/README.md

 ### `prettier`

 An opinionated code formatter that supports multiple languages and integrates with most editors to ensure consistent code style across the project.

+## Server Dependencies

+### `cors`

+Acts as middleware for Express, enabling Cross-Origin Resource Sharing (CORS).\
+CORS is crucial for web application security, as it regulates how a web application can make requests to different domains, ensuring controlled and secure interaction with external resources.

+### `dotenv`

+Facilitates the management of environment variables.
+By separating configuration from code, it enhances security and flexibility, especially crucial for handling sensitive data like API keys and database credentials.

+### `express`

+A fast, unopinionated, minimalist web framework for Node.js, perfectly suited for efficiently building web applications and APIs without unnecessary complexity.